mafredri/asustor-python-cec/README.md

 ![](https://raw.githubusercontent.com/mafredri/python-cec-apkg/master/source/CONTROL/icon.png)

 This package provides the [trainman419/python-cec](https://github.com/trainman419/python-cec) python module along with a python interpreter for ASUSTOR ADM.
+It can be used in conjunction with the Pulse-Eight USB-CEC Adapter to program your TV-remote to perform commands on your NAS (assuming the TV supports CEC).

 ## Instructions